Michael Odmark is a sound editor living in Brooklyn, NY.

 Michael’s love of sound goes back to high school, when he converted a former radio studio in a church attic into a recording studio.
 He followed his passion for music to Nashville, TN, where he quickly landed a job at Sputnik Sound and began producing records for independent singer/songwriters like Natalie Prass, Alva Leigh, Andrew Combs, and Aaron Roche.

 His career in Nashville garnered him a cover story in the prestigious recording magazine Tape Op, where his work was described as possessing a “distinct touch anchored by a definite, if unobtrusive creative vision.
 Odmark possesses an unmistakable flair for crafting spacious, earthy mixes and brings a fresh perspective to recording acoustic-based roots music.”

-Pivoting his career focus from music to tv/film, Michael moved his operation to Brooklyn, NY in 2013, Michael wrote the original score for the feature-length documentary, Beyond the Walls, and entered film school at Brooklyn College.
-In 2014 he helped to launch The Close-Up, the official podcast of the Film Society of Lincoln Center, which he now produces, edits, and hosts.
-The show has aired over 170 episodes and averages 4,000 downloads per week.
-He also edits the Film Comment Podcast.
+Pivoting his career focus from music to tv/film, Michael moved his operation to Brooklyn, NY in 2013.
+He helped to launch The Close-Up, the official podcast of the Film Society of Lincoln Center, which he produced, edited, and hosted through 2019.
+To date, the show has aired over 170 episodes and averages 4,000 downloads per week.

 Since 2014, Michael has worked as a sound designer, dialogue editor, and re-recording mixer on various feature films, tv series, and short films for studios/networks like Apple TV +, HBO, Netflix, and Showtime.

 Michael is a member of the Motion Picture Editors Guild.